sunxuia/empty-vue-project/readme.md

-# empty-webpack-project
+# empty-vue-project

-An empty webpack 4 project with development and production settings.
+An empty vue project based on webpack 4.